Watch this space for the next

 |

-This is not an acting workshop -- but paradoxically it is very good for actors.
+Not an acting workshop -- but paradoxically it is very good for actors.
 It's about coming into relationship with yourself and with an audience at the same time.
 It is about that slippery word authenticity.
 And it's about its discovery in relationship.
 The Mastery is not about acting technique -- you still have to learn your craft.
 But it's about a quality of presence -- the ability to risk being authentically who you are in the presence of an audience.
 It's about taking that fear, putting a bridle on it and riding it -- using the permission of a good relationship with yourself in the presence of others.
 I'm passionate about this work -- it seems to reveal

 the depth and breadth of the human spirit.
 And it's about emotional intelligence.